Etiquette Old and New

 “Two gentlemen never fight; the art of boxing is only brought into use in punishing a stronger and more impudent man of a class beneath your own.”

-”Of course” (he observes naively), “to knock a man down is never good manner, but there is a way of doing it gracefully… Never assail an offender with words, nor when you strike him use expressions such as ‘Take that,’”.
+”Of course” (he observes naively), “to knock a man down is never good manner, but there's a way of doing it gracefully… Never assail an offender with words, nor when you strike him use expressions like ‘Take that,”.

 An English lady without her piano, or her pencil or her fancy work, or her favourite French authors and German poets, is an object of wonder, and perhaps of pity… and to work neatly and skilfully at fancy work is one of the of good female society.”